-Covid symptoms: Is it a cold, flu or coronavirus?
+Covid symptoms: Is it a cold or coronavirus?

 A high temperature is 37.8C or above.
 A fever like this can happen when the body is fighting off any infection - not just coronavirus.

-It is best to use a thermometer to take a measure.
+It is best to use a thermometer.
 But if you don't have one, check if you, or the person you are worried about, feels hot to the touch on the chest or back.

-Although fever is a key coronavirus symptom, it could be flu or a different infection.

 A high temperature is unlikely with a cold.

-If you have a fever, arrange a coronavirus test - you can use the NHS 111 coronavirus service online.
+If you have a fever, arrange a coronavirus test - you can also use the NHS 111 coronavirus service online.

 What about a cough?